Circuit de Spa-Francorchamps: Masta Kink

-The Masta Kink "was by far the most difficult corner in the world", according to Jackie Stewart.
+The Masta Kink "was by far the most difficult corner in the world", according to Jackie Stewart, who was an F1 driver at the time.
 After a long run from Malmedy, the cars would reach top speed before having to negotiate Masta, a high speed left-right chicane, and a good exit speed was vital as it was followed by another long straight run to Stavelot.
 This was a fast and dangerous corner, as it was situated in the middle of two long unbroken straights, both about 1.5 mi long.
 The speed in this sector could reach 185 mph.

 Masta was removed from F1 racing after the 1970 season.
 Jackie Stewart's aim to improve safety in racing was set in motion by his crash there in 1966, when his BRM ended upside-down in a ditch near a farmhouse on the outside of the corner, with fuel gushing out of the tank onto Stewart, who had broken ribs.
 At this point, many of the Formula One drivers disliked Spa (including Stewart and Jim Clark, who had some of his greatest wins there) because of the immense speeds that were constant on the track.
 While he was spectating at the 1972 12 Hours of Sebring, Stewart attempted to organise a boycott of the Spa 1000 km race that year, a move that was not respected by many of the drivers, because Spa was still popular with racing drivers outside of Formula One.
 Stewart later described the old Spa circuit in 1986 as being as "ferocious as a tiger", and he later described Masta in an interview in 2011 as perhaps the hardest corner on any racetrack he raced on in his career; even more so than Eau Rouge.